justwalletkk/OTP-Bot/README.md

 # Requirements

 - An ngrok account
-- A Twilio Account
+- A Twilio account
-- A Twilio Number
+- A Twilio number
-- Discord Bot Token
+- A Discord bot token

 # Usage